TerikaJ/configure-ad/README.md

 - Setup 2 Virtual Machines within Azure:
   - Domain Controller VM (Windows Server 2022) -- set Private IP Address to STATIC
-  - Client VM (Windows 10) -- using same Resource Group and Vnet as DC
+  - Client VM (Windows 10) -- using same Resource Group and Vnet as the Domain Controller
 - Login to both VMs using Remote Desktop (RDP).
-- Enable Inbound Rules for "Core Networking Diagnostics" within Domain Controller's Firewall to ensure connectivity between the Client and Domain Controller.
+- Enable Inbound Rules for "Core Networking Diagnostics" within the Domain Controller's Firewall.
+- This is to ensure connectivity between the Client and Domain Controller.
-- Install Active Directory Domain Services within Domain Controller VM
+- Install Active Directory Domain Services within the Domain Controller Virtual Machine.
-- Create an Admin and Standard User Account in AD
+- Create an Administrator and Standard User Account in Active Directory.
-- Link Cilent VM to a domain, then login using original admin account
+- Link Client Virtual Machine to a domain, then login using original Administrator account.
-- Setup Remote Desktop for non-administrative users on Client VM
+- Setup the Remote Desktop for Non-Administrative users on the Client Virtual Machine.
 - Create additional users and attempt to log into Client VM as one of those newly created users

 <h2>Step Process</h2>